McLarenCollege/Flutter-Course-Notes/11th-12th April Catchup Assignment.md

 # Network Request Challenge

-Write an app which when displays 'Welcome' status message and a floating action button.
+Write an app which displays a 'Welcome' status message and a floating action button.
-When the app is loaded it begins making an HTTP request to this URL: http://slowwly.robertomurray.co.uk/delay/3000/url/http://www.google.co.uk
+When the app is loaded it begins making an HTTP request to this URL: http://slowwly.robertomurray.co.uk/delay/8000/url/http://www.google.co.uk

 When the user presses the floating action button, it does the following:
 - While the pending HTTP request is not complete, it displays a spinner instead of status text and makes the button disabled.